walllab/iHART-ARC/README.md

 **Overview of the practice data** <br>
 We provide a small set of RDNVs (n = 25) as practice data.
 We recommend running both pipelines: the annotation pipeline followed by the classification pipeline, on these practice data before applying ARC to your own data.
 These practice data include two files: a list of RDNVs and a VCF.

-1. A tab delimited list of RDNVs (“RDNV flat file”).
+1. A tab delimited list of RDNVs (“RDNV flat file”). <br>
-* The practice RDNV flat file is: iHART_25_denovo_variants_ARC_practice_data_RDNV_flat_file.db
+The practice RDNV flat file is: iHART_25_denovo_variants_ARC_practice_data_RDNV_flat_file.db
 * The RDNV file should contain all identified de novo variants in all of your samples.
-* The required columns are: Chr, Position, Ref, Alt, child_id, Info, genotype, genotype_subfields, and subfield_format.
+* The required columns are: Chr, Position, Ref, Alt, child_id, Info, genotype, genotype_subfields, and subfield_format. <br>
   * Note: The pipeline does not support periods or other non-alphanumeric characters in child_id.

 Example of RDNV flat file: